LIT-Protocol/vincentDocs/docs/Users/Onboarding.md

 ## 1. Create an Agent Wallet

 The first time you visit an app powered by Vincent, you’ll be prompted to create your Agent Wallet using a credential of your choice.
 Currently, email, phone number, and Passkey methods are supported.
 This credential is used to control your Agent Wallet which is securely managed by Lit Protocol’s [decentralized key management network](https://developer.litprotocol.com/resources/how-it-works).
-You will have the ability to use the same Agent Wallet across all Vincent apps, or create a new one if you choose to.
+By default, the same Agent Wallet will be used across all Vincent applications.

 ![User Login](./images/login.png)